samantha-nickerson/ecommerce-website/tea/black/orange-pekoe.md

 ## Orange Pekoe

-*Orange Pekoe* - malty, bold and astringent.
+*Orange Pekoe* a malty, bold and astringent.